helios-ag/FMRFMBundle/README.md

 ```

 You can see the full list of roots options [here](https://github.com/servocoder/RichFilemanager/wiki).
 To use them,
-convert camelCased option name to under_scored name.
+convert camelCased option names to snake_cased names.

 Bundle provides custom form type, RFMType (provides same functionality as in [FMElfinderBundle](https://github.com/helios-ag/FMElfinderBundle))
 and integration with CKEditor out of the box.